Assessing Algorithmic Fairness with Unobserved Protected Class Using Data Combination: Unidentifiability of Disparity Measures Under Data Combination

-An illustration of this is given in \cref{fig:ecological-inference}.
-With binary protected class and outcomes, marginal information provides only three independent constraints on four unknowns.
-If one of the marginals is equal to 1, the nonnegativity of probabilities forces the unknowns to a single point.
-Indeed this is what drives \cref{prop: perfect-pred}.
-This also straightforwardly extends to the coupling set $\Pi(\pr\fprns{A \mid Z}, \pr\fprns{\hY, Y \mid Z})$.
+The set $\mathcal{P}_D$ generally contains multiple elements, since the joint dependence structure can be arbitrary so long as the marginals are compatible (characterized by either \cref{eq: coupling} or \cref{eq: FH-coupling}).
+We illustrate this for $\Pi(\pr\fprns{A \mid Z}, \pr\fprns{\hY \mid Z})$ in \cref{fig:ecological-inference}.
+With binary protected class and outcomes, marginal information provides only three independent constraints on four unknowns, so that the joint distribution cannot be uniquely determined.
+This also extends to $\Pi(\pr\fprns{A \mid Z}, \pr\fprns{\hY, Y \mid Z})$.

-It remains to be shown that when the conditions of \cref{prop: perfect-pred} are violated, not only can we always necessarily have multiple different couplings, but also that having these for only certain values of $Z$ is sufficient to render the disparities, which are differences of nonlinear functions of the couplings, unidentifiable.
-This shows, that barring assumptions about unobservables such as those in \cref{prop: cond-ind}, the conditions of \cref{prop: perfect-pred} on the known marginals are both necessary and sufficient for point-identification of disparity measures.

-\begin{proposition} Let $\mathcal A=\{a,b\}$.
-Let any marginal distributions $\pr(\hY, Y, Z)$, $\pr(A, Z)$ be given.
-As long as there exists a set of $z$'s with positive probability such that the assumptions of \cref{prop: perfect-pred}(i) are not satisfied, then $\delta_\DD(a,b)$ is unidentifiable.
-That is, there exist two different joint distributions $\pr(A, \hY, Y, Z)$ that agree with these marginals but give rise to different values of $\delta_\DD(a,b)$.

-Similarly, as long as there exists a set of $z$'s with positive probability such that the assumptions of \cref{prop: perfect-pred}(ii) are not satisfied, then both $\delta_\TPRD(a,b)$ nor $\delta_\TNRD(a,b)$ are unidentifiable. \end{proposition} Note that by exchanging $\hY$ and $Y$ the same conclusions hold for PPVD, NPVD.

-To prove \cref{prop: minimal-unid} we show that given any distributions that violate the assumptions of \cref{prop: perfect-pred}, we can still construct feasible couplings that lead to different disparities.
-In particular, since discrepancies are differences of nonlinear functions of the coupling, we need to show that the variation in probabilities can be chosen so not to cancel for any given set of marginals.
-Since the feasible choices depend on the given marginals, which can be arbitrary as long as they violate \cref{prop: perfect-pred}, our proof proceeds by considering six exhaustive cases and proving the conclusion in each.
-See Appendix \ref{proofsec: prop: minimal-unid} for the proof.